-Last stone advantage in the first end (hammer), will be decided by a draw to the button following each team's ten (10) minute pre-game practice.
-Within one (1) minute following the pre-game practice and the Umpire's announcement, a player from the team will deliver a stone and the closest draw to the button between the two teams will receive last stone advantage in the first end.
+Last stone advantage in the first end (hammer), will be decided by a draw to the button following each team's nine (9) minute pre-game practice.
+Within one (1) minute following the pre-game practice and the Umpire's announcement, a player from the team will deliver a stone (full sweeping allowed, one player must hold the target broom) and the closest draw to the button between the two teams will receive last stone advantage in the first end.

 The team practicing first will deliver the clockwise turn.
 The team practicing second will deliver the counter clockwise turn.
 Failure to throw the correct turn will result in a distance of 185.4 cm being assigned.
 Teams must notify the Umpire prior to the first practice of the names of the players delivering stones.
 Failure to do so will result in a distance of 185.40 cm being assigned to the team(s).
-Stones not delivered within the time allotted by the umpire will be assigned a distance of 185.40 cm (the stone must reach the nearer tee line before time expires).
+Stones not delivered within the time allotted by the umpire will be assigned a distance of 185.4 cm (the stone must reach the nearer tee line before time expires).